-You can’t keep a good character down in Hollywood — even when that character has spent most of its existence as one of Marvel Comics’ most notorious villains — and a Venom movie based on the popular Spider-Man spinoff character is scheduled to hit theaters on October 5.
-After getting our first good look at Venom in action via the film’s second trailer, we now have a little more information about a high-profile cast member’s role.
+You can’t keep a good character down in Hollywood — even when that character has spent most of its existence as one of Marvel Comics’ most notorious villains.
+A Venom movie based on the popular Spider-Man spinoff character is scheduled to hit theaters on October 5.
+After getting an action-packed new trailer showcasing the film’s wild alien effects, we now have a report about the film’s rating that might surprise some fans.

 Here’s everything we know about the movie so far.